-- (c) observed that not delaying reducing the population of entities that prepare special purpose financial statements will improve the accountability and transparency of Australian not-for-profit entities' financial position and performance.
-Specific transition support can be developed, if shown by feedback on this Exposure Draft to be necessary, to assist not-for-profit public sector entities impacted by the proposals. - BC23 In forming its view, the Board also considered the potential impact its proposals would have for the not-forprofit public sector.
-The Board observed that the public sector financial reporting considerations are different to those in for-profit and not-for-profit private sector.
-The outcome of AASB Invitation to Comment ITC 39 Applying the IASB's Revised Conceptual Framework and Solving the Reporting Entity and Special Purpose Financial Statement Problems (May 2018) suggested that the removal of special purpose financial statements is expected to have limited impact in the public sector.
-Therefore, the current Public Sector Financial Reporting Framework project plan contemplates that the Board's work to extend the Conceptual Framework to apply to not-for-profit public sector entities would be completed prior to the finalisation of a review of the public sector financial reporting framework. - BC24 In addition, before issue of this Exposure Draft, the Board conducted additional targeted outreach to further understand the costs of removing the reporting entity concept for the not-for-profit public sector before such time as the Board completes its Public Sector Financial Reporting Framework project.
-The findings from the Board's outreach activity suggested that it is possible a not insignificant portion of not-for-profit public sector entities will be impacted by the proposals.
-For example, the Board heard that there exists public sector entities that are trusts or controlled entities required by legislation or their constituting document to prepare financial statements that comply with Australian accounting standards, and which might currently prepare special purpose financial statements in satisfaction of the requirement on the basis that the entity is not a reporting entity.
-However, overall, the Board considered that its targeted outreach did not change its expectation that the use of special purpose financial statements being less prevalent in the public sector compared to the not-for-profit private sector. - BC25 That is, while some entities may be adversely affected by the ED's proposals, the Board thinks it is likely that the overall costs to the sector are unlikely to be so extensive as to recommend the Board delay application of the Conceptual Framework and Australian Accounting Standards to not-for-profit public sector entities.
+- (c) observed that not delaying reducing the population of entities that prepare special purpose financial statements will improve the accountability and transparency of Australian NFP entities' financial position and performance.
+Specific transitional support can be developed, if shown by feedback on this Exposure Draft to be necessary, to assist NFP public sector entities affected by the proposals. - BC23 In forming its view, the Board also considered the impact its proposals might have on the NFP public sector.
+The Board observed that the public sector financial reporting considerations are different to those in the forprofit and NFP private sector.
+The outcome of AASB Invitation to Comment ITC 39 (see paragraph BC6) suggested that the removal of special purpose financial statements is expected to have a limited impact in the public sector.
+Therefore, the current Public Sector Financial Reporting Framework project plan contemplates that the Board's work to extend the Conceptual Framework to apply to NFP public sector entities would be completed prior to the finalisation of a review of the Public Sector Financial Reporting Framework. - BC24 In addition, before issue of this Exposure Draft, the Board conducted additional targeted outreach to further understand the costs of removing the reporting entity concept for the NFP public sector before the Board completes its Public Sector Financial Reporting Framework project.
+The findings from the Board's outreach activity suggested that it is possible a significant portion of NFP public sector entities will be affected by the proposals.
+For example, the Board heard that there exist public sector entities that are trusts or controlled entities required by legislation or their constituting document to prepare financial statements that comply with Australian Accounting Standards, and that might currently prepare special purpose financial statements in satisfaction of the requirement on the basis that the entity is not a reporting entity.
+However, overall, the Board considered that its targeted outreach did not change its expectation that the use of special purpose financial statements would be less prevalent in the NFP public sector compared to the NFP private sector. - BC25 That is, while some entities might be adversely affected by the ED's proposals, the Board considers it is likely that the overall costs to the sector are unlikely to be so extensive as to suggest the Board delays application of the Conceptual Framework and Australian Accounting Standards to NFP public sector entities.
 However, the Board has limited data on which to base its assessment.
-The feedback received on this Exposure Draft is therefore very important to assisting the Board to make an informed decision. - BC26 The Board did not discuss the application of the Conceptual Framework to for-profit public sector entities, consistent with its project foci being the reporting frameworks applying to not-for-profit entities.
-As such, the Framework for the Preparation and Presentation of Financial Statements and SAC 1 Definition of the Reporting Entity remain the relevant conceptual framework documents for such entities when the entity is a for-profit public sector entity that is required to prepare general purpose financial statements.
-However, in accordance with paragraph Aus1.1(c) of the Conceptual Framework and as noted in paragraphs BC93 and BC161 to AASB 2020-2 Amendments to Australian Accounting Standards Removal of Special Purpose Financial Statements for Certain For-Profit Private Sector Entities, a for-profit public sector entity that voluntarily elects to prepare general purpose financial statements is required to apply the revised Conceptual Framework.
+The feedback received on this Exposure Draft is therefore very important to assisting the Board to make an informed decision. - BC26 The Board did not discuss the application of the Conceptual Framework to for-profit public sector entities, consistent with its project foci being the reporting frameworks applying to NFP entities.
+As such, the Framework for the Preparation and Presentation of Financial Statements and SAC 1 remain the relevant conceptual framework documents for for-profit public sector entities required to prepare general purpose financial statements.
+However, in accordance with paragraph Aus1.1(c) of the Conceptual Framework and, as noted in paragraphs BC93 and BC161 to AASB 2020-2 Amendments to Australian Accounting Standards Removal of Special Purpose Financial Statements for Certain For-Profit Private Sector Entities, a for-profit public sector entity that voluntarily elects to prepare general purpose financial statements is required to apply the revised Conceptual Framework.

-Exemption from having to prepare general purpose financial statements in certain circumstances [ref: M204 AP7.1 & M204 Minutes (June 2024)]
+Exemption from having to prepare general purpose financial statements in certain circumstances